celiatorras/CGR_routing/README.md

 _Use in DTNME_

-Support to DTNME contacts and ranges is given by means of Unibo-DTNME-CPM (https://gitlab.com/ccaini/unibo-dtnme), so we recommend to give a glance to the README of Unibo-DTNME-CPM for further explanations about contact plan management.
+Support to DTNME contacts and ranges is given by means of Unibo-DTNME-CPM (https://gitlab.com/ccaini/unibo-dtnme), so we recommend to give a glance to the README of Unibo-DTNME-CPM for further explanation about contact plan management.

 _DTNME Limitations_